-0.0 Application rec C13 Yes No C13 Does your institution have an application fee?
-Free if apply online C13 Amount of application fee: \$50 - paper only C13 Yes No C13 Can it be waived for applicants with financial need? Х
+C13 Yes No

+C13 Does your institution have an application fee?
+X

+C13 Amount of application fee:

+C13 Yes No

+C13 Can it be waived for applicants with financial need?

-C13 If you have an application fee and an on-line application option,
+C13 If \ ou/ have an ap plication fee and an on-line ap plication or otion.